splunk-soar-connectors/msgraphforsharepoint/README.md

 documentation](https://docs.microsoft.com/en-us/graph/api/resources/sharepoint?view=graph-rest-1.0#note-for-existing-sharepoint-developers)
 .

+For the **Sharepoint Group ID**, this should be the Group or Team subsite in your Sharepoint tenant.
+This is optional.

 ## Restrictions and Limitations

 Some special characters aren't allowed as a SharePoint **list name** and **file/folder name** .
 If